-I’m seeing some of this in my slush and want to clear something up very quickly.
-When I request something from you, I’m emailing to ask you, “Hey, can you send me a full manuscript?” or, “Hey, can you send me a few picture book manuscripts to review?” or, “Hey, do you have an illustration portfolio?”
+I’m seeing some of this in my slush and want to clear something up regarding what to do when an agent requests your manuscript.
+When I send out a manuscript request, I’m emailing to ask you, “Hey, can you send me a full manuscript?” or, “Hey, can you send me a few picture book manuscripts to review?” or, “Hey, do you have an illustration portfolio?”
 This means that I saw your work, read it, and really liked it.
 When I do this, I’ll give you instructions so that you can submit it as requested material and bypass my slush.

 There are a few tricksters out on the Internet who say that writers should just mark something as requested material, trick the agent into opening it, and get past all the gatekeepers and become Dan Brown.
-Here’s the thing: we know what we request and why we request it.
-So it is not only a waste of time but also an annoyance to mark something “Requested” when it really isn’t.
+Here’s the thing: when an agent requests your manuscript, they’ll remember doing so.
+It’s not only a waste of time but also an annoyance to mark something “Requested” when it really isn’t.
 This tactic probably works better for mail submissions, when the agent or editor might get confused about the name and open the envelope anyway, and not email, where we can instantly search your submission and figure out whether we’ve corresponded with you before or not.
-Either way, the jig will be up when we open your “Requested” submission and realize that it’s just slush.
+Either way, the jig will be up when we open your “requested” submission and realize that it’s just slush.
 We’ll be able to tell, nine times out of ten, because it won’t be of the same kind of quality as something we’d normally request.

-I can’t tell you how many enterprising scamps have then emailed me, proclaiming that they’re sending in a requested submission.
+I can’t tell you how many enterprising scamps have then emailed me, proclaiming that they’re sending in a manuscript request.
 It’s not.
 It’s me giving them a chance to correct their submission error.
-I know exactly what I’ve requested, as does every other agent in the world.
+When an agent requests your manuscript, they’ll remember.
 This kind of cheekiness isn’t appreciated.
 I hope the distinction between a requested submission and a resubmission request is clear and makes a bit of sense.
+(For extra credit, check out my post on how to approach a literary agent and interpret submission guidelines.)

 And the sample material thing - you’re definitely not the only agent who recommends sending a few sample pages with a query.
 I generally only include one or two pages if the submissions guidelines are query only, but I’ve never had anyone yell at me yet, and it has resulted in a number of requests.